marcelo-cardozo/cloud-devops-engineer/README.md

 # AWS Cloud Devops Engineer
-Project courses and content related to the Udacity Nanodegree
+Course projects and content related to the Udacity Nanodegree